With tough market at home, China's heavy gear makers gain traction overseas

-BEIJING (Reuters) - When Guangxi Liugong Machinery (000528.SZ) was bidding to sell wheel loaders to a Thai rice merchant a few years ago, company president Zeng Guangan knew he needed to customize his equipment to beat off Komatsu Ltd (6301.T) and other Japanese rivals.
+BEIJING, Oct 30 (Reuters) - When Guangxi Liugong Machinery was bidding to sell wheel loaders to a Thai rice merchant a few years ago, company president Zeng Guangan knew he needed to customize his equipment to beat off Komatsu Ltd and other Japanese rivals.

 “Thailand has been using Japanese wheel loaders for years,” explained Zeng.
 “The seating was getting higher and higher, but the vehicle’s arm wasn’t long enough.”
 That works for loading dirt or concrete blocks, but was unwieldy for hauling rice.